wp-plugins/www-xml-sitemap-generator-org/trunk/readme.txt

 **New features**

 We're always seeking to improve and update.
-Stay in touch via [facebook](https://www.facebook.com/XmlSitemapGenerator) and [Twitter] (https://twitter.com/createsitemaps)
+Stay in touch via [facebook](https://www.facebook.com/XmlSitemapGenerator) and [Twitter](https://twitter.com/createsitemaps)

 == Installation ==

-1. We recommend you install Google XML Sitemap Generator either via the WordPress.org plugin directory.
+1. We recommend you install Google XML Sitemap Generator via the WordPress.org plugin directory.
 2. After activating it just works!.
 3. Click the "settings" link to edit global settings.
 4. Configure tag, category, post and page level settings when adding / editing them.